Emulars/la-crime/src/DistrictCrimeOverview.md

 <div class="grid grid-cols-1">
 The map before you illustrates each area’s Crime Index, a standardized indicator of “danger level”.<br> Under the hood, Weighted Crime Index factors in the severity of each crime type (e.g., violent crimes carry a higher weight than petty theft) and its frequency, while Crime Density measures how many crimes occur per square kilometer.
 A high danger_index, therefore, can reflect either a large volume of less-severe crimes, a smaller volume of very severe crimes—or both.<br>
-Notice how districts such as Olympic and Rampart show higher indices, suggesting a mix of highly severe crime types and high population density.
+Notice how districts such as Central, Olympic and Rampart show higher indices, suggesting a mix of highly severe crime types and high population density.
 This heatmap not only pinpoints trouble spots but also highlights that crime isn’t uniformly distributed across Los Angeles.<br>
 </div>

 <div class="grid grid-cols-1">For a more in detail look at the crime index computation and its components, check out the <a href="https://emulars.github.io/la-crime/dataPreparation#introduction-of-the-crime-relevance-column">Crime Index Calculation<span style="display: inline-block; margin-left: 0.25rem;">↗︎</span></a></div>